-On Sunday, more than a quarter of the population of Sumba is in church, shops are closed, and you get nothing.
+On Sunday, more than a quarter of the population of Sumba is in church, shops and bottle-gas stations are closed, and you get nothing.

 In addition to the Indonesian calling code +62 the code for landlines is 0387.
-So the total code is +62387.
+So, the total code is +62387.
 However, the landline only works in the cities, if at all.

-The Simpati or Kartu As card in the version "Area Bali Nusra" is the only mobile phone network that has a relatively good coverage in Sumba.
+The Simpati or Kartu-As card in the version "Area Bali Nusra" is the only mobile-phone network that has a relatively good coverage in Sumba.
 All other networks do not work.
-In remote areas, in the mountains, and especially in the south also the Kartu As fails.
-Tip: try to ring up at night or different types of weather.
-Or ask locals for a "pohon telekomunikasi / tempat telekomunikasi"
+In rural areas, in the mountains, and especially in the south also the Kartu-As fails.
+In such cases you should simply ask locals for a "pohon telekomunikasi or tempat telekomunikasi"

 Letters I sent from Sumba to Germany always arrived - vice versa not always.
 A registered letter raises the chance of arriving.
 If you want to write to people in the country, you should ask for an address in town as there is no reliable postal delivery available in the country.
 When you see many people waiting in the Kantor Pos, it is probably due to salary and pension payday, and then you should just come back next day.